skypjack/entt/README.md

 A registry is used to store and manage entities as well as to create views to iterate the underlying data structures.<br/>
-Registry is a class template that lets the users decide what's the preferred type to represent an entity.
-Because `std::uint32_t` is large enough for almost all the cases, there exists also an alias named DefaultRegistry for `Registry<std::uint32_t>`.
+`Registry` is a class template that lets the users decide what's the preferred type to represent an entity.
+Because `std::uint32_t` is large enough for almost all the cases, there exists also an alias named `DefaultRegistry` for `Registry<std::uint32_t>`.

-Entities are represented by _entitiy identifiers_.
+Entities are represented by _entity identifiers_.
 An entity identifier is an opaque type that users should not inspect or modify in any way.
 It carries information about the entity itself and its version.